 Accounting for emissions

 Fugitive emissions from extraction and refineries, as well as emissions from combustion, are accounted for in SATIM.
 Combined they account for 80% of overall GHG emissions in South Africa.
 Fugitive emissions are accounted for at the source i.e. emissions from mining are accounted for under extraction and refinery emissions are an output of refineries.
 Both are directly related to output.
 Emissions from combustion are allocated to sectoral fuel use.
 They are therefore average emissions that occur as a result of the combustion of coal (of different grades), gas, liquid fuels etc in each sector.
+Process (IPPU) emissions are accounted for at the process level, except in the case of the 2D: Non-Energy products from fuels and solvent use, and 2F: Product uses as substitutes for ozone depleting substances, which are specified exogenously as a fixed time series.
+AFOLU and Waste emissions are currently accounted for outside of SATIM.

 Discussion of strengths and limitations of the SATIM modelling approach